ukilab-cloud/lab-tgw-fgcp/docs/docs/deployment.md

         - Endpoint
         - Transit Gateway (Attachment and Route Tables)

-- Log in to the FortiGate active management interface in a web browser and confirm the cluster is in Sync (this may take a ew minutes) once the cluster is in sync begin [Exercise 1](exercise-1.md)
+- Log in to the FortiGate active management interface in a web browser and confirm the cluster is in Sync (this may take a few minutes) once the cluster is in sync begin [Exercise 1](exercise-1.md)